 What’s New: A Preview of the February Issue

 The February issue of Academic Medicine is now available!
-Read the entire issue online at academicmedicine.org or on your iPad using the Academic Medicine for iPad app.
-The issue includes a cluster of articles on entrustment; other highlights include:
+Read the entire issue online at academicmedicine.org.
+Highlights from the issue include:

 What’s In the Queue: A Sneak Peek

 Here’s a preview of an upcoming Research Report by Veronica F. Ranieri, MA, MSc, PhD, Helen Barratt, MA, MSc, PhD, Geraint Rees, MA, PhD, and Naomi J. Fulop, MPH, PhD

 A Qualitative Study of the Influences on Clinical Academic Physicians’ Postdoctoral Career Decision Making

 To describe the influences on clinical academic physicians’ postdoctoral career decision making.

 Thirty-five doctoral trainee physicians from University College London took part in semistructured interviews in 2015 and 2016.
 Participants were asked open-ended questions about their career to date, their experiences undertaking a PhD, and their career plans post PhD.
 The interviews were audio-recorded and transcribed.
 Thematic analysis was used to generate, review, and define themes from the transcripts.
 Emerging differences and similarities in participants’ reasons for pursuing a PhD were then grouped to produce typologies to explore how their experiences influenced their career decision making.

 Participants described four key reasons for undertaking a PhD, which formed the basis of the four typologies identified.
 These reasons included the following: to pursue a clinical academic career; to complete an extensive period of research to understand whether a clinical academic career was the desired path forward; to improve clinical career prospects; and to take a break from clinical training.